 When submitting a complaint, we require the following minimum information to process and action the complaint as quickly and as efficiently as possible:

 - Company Name

-- Comvergence Account Number (where complaint relates to a specific account)
+- Comvergence Account Number (where the complaint relates to a specific account)

-- Account Holder’s Full Name (where complaint is made by an Authorised Representative)
+- Account Holder’s Full Name (where the complaint is made by an Authorised Representative)

 - Preferred contact method

 - Preferred contact time (during normal business hours)

 - Area of Issue (e.g. Service/Connection Fault, Billing, Relocation of Service, Other)